 - AI-powered features: Its AI-powered capabilities include real-time transcription, talk detection, and auto-generated notes.

-- 14-day free trial: Dialpad allows you to test-drive its service risk-free before committing to it.
+Pricing: Starts at $15/user/month.
+Dialpad allows you to test-drive its service risk-free for 14 days before committing to it.

-Best for: For distributed teams and remote workers, Dialpad is a high-quality mobile-centric alternative comparable to OpenPhone.
+Best for: Distributed teams and remote workers.
+Dialpad is a high-quality mobile-centric alternative to OpenPhone.

 5) GoTo Connect

-GoTo Connect strikes a balance between simplicity and customization, making it an acceptable choice for growing mid-size companies.
+GoTo Connect strikes a balance between simplicity and customization, making it a good choice for growing mid-size companies.
 Here are some key points about its offerings:

 - Intuitive admin portal: GoTo Connect has an easy-to-use web interface to manage users, call routing, IVRs, and more.